SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    << // threeDoubles : Double[] = [0.0, 0.0, 0.0]
    // threeDoubles is of type Double[], and equals [0.0, 0.0, 0.0]

-Thanks to type inference, you don't actually need to specify the type to be stored in the array when using this initializer, because it can be inferred from the default value:
+Thanks to type inference, you don't need to specify the type to be stored in the array when using this initializer, because it can be inferred from the default value: